Gary Kates: Career

 In 1980, Kates became a professor of history at Trinity University in Texas, where he taught for 20 years.
 He published a book on the Chevalier d'Éon, an 18th-century French diplomat who grew up as a man but subsequently lived as a woman, and became Trinity's interim dean of arts and humanities.

 In 2001, he came to Pomona College, a neighbor of Pitzer and fellow member of the Claremont Colleges, to serve as dean of the college.
 During his tenure, he focused on improving the relationship between the consortium's members and on growing Pomona's tenured faculty, adding more than 25 tenure track lines.
 He taught one course per semester, an atypical practice for the position.

 When he stepped down as dean in 2009, headhunters approached him seeking to make him a college president, but he turned them down, preferring to return to teaching history at Pomona full-time.
-He regularly teaches a first-year critical inquiry seminar on the European Enlightenment.
-He asks students in his courses to use his first name.
+He regularly taught a first-year critical inquiry seminar on the European Enlightenment.
+He asked students in his courses to use his first name.